-For treatment support, they found the use of acetaminophen (paracetamol) and nonsteroidal anti-inflammatory medicines (for pain and fever), and possibly antihistamine-decongestant combinations and intranasal ipratropium, to be effective, with ibuprofen appearing to be 'superior to acetaminophen for the treatment of fever in children’ (Allan & Arroll 2014).
+For treatment support, they found the use of acetaminophen (paracetamol), nonsteroidal anti-inflammatory medicines (for pain and fever) and possibly antihistamine-decongestant combinations and intranasal ipratropium to be effective, with ibuprofen appearing to be 'superior to acetaminophen for the treatment of fever in children’ (Allan & Arroll 2014).

-The systematic review by Grande, Reid, Thomas, Nunan and Foster (2016) evaluated whether exercising before the flu vaccination could help to prevent adults from getting the flu or further complications.
-They found no benefits or harms in exercising before the flu vaccination More research is needed on this topic, with higher quality evidence that includes larger sample sizes.
+A systematic review by Grande et al. (2016) evaluated whether exercising before the flu vaccination could help to prevent adults from getting the flu or further complications.
+They found no benefits or harms in exercising before the flu vaccination.
+More research is needed on this topic, with higher quality evidence that includes larger sample sizes.

 It was concluded that antibiotics for common colds in adults are actually linked to adverse outcomes and that antibiotics can cause adverse effects for participants of all ages when administered for acute purulent rhinitis (Kenealy & Arroll 2013).
-One of the adverse effects of antibiotics can include diarrhoea.
+One of the adverse effects of antibiotics is diarrhoea.

 As colds are viral in nature and there are concerns for antibiotic resistance from overuse, it is clear that antibiotics are not appropriate to treat colds.

-Nasal saline spray was found in the systematic review by King et al. (2015) to ‘possibly’ improve symptoms of upper respiratory tract infections, but there needs to be further research of high quality on this intervention to guide evidence-based practice.
+Nasal saline spray was found in a systematic review by King et al. (2015) to ‘possibly’ improve symptoms of upper respiratory tract infection, but there needs to be further research of high quality on this intervention to guide evidence-based practice.

-Despite the evidence quality being described as ‘low’, it is still worth acknowledging that the systematic review by (Hao, Dong & Wu, 2015) found probiotics to be beneficial for upper respiratory tract infections.
-Compared to placebo, probiotic treatment reduced ‘the number of participants experiencing episodes of acute URTI, the mean duration of an episode of acute URTI, antibiotic use and cold-related school absence’ (Hao et al. 2015).
+Despite the evidence quality being described as ‘low’, it is still worth acknowledging that a systematic review by (Hao, Dong & Wu 2015) found probiotics to be beneficial for upper respiratory tract infections.
+Compared to a placebo, probiotic treatment reduced ‘the number of participants experiencing episodes of acute URTI, the mean duration of an episode of acute URTI, antibiotic use and cold-related school absence’ (Hao et al. 2015).